zardoy/modify-json-file/readme.md

 }
 ```

-As you can see above, `modifyJsonFile` only merges fields **only on top level**.
-Currently, we don't support merging in nested fields.
+As you can see above, `modifyJsonFile` only merges **only on top level** properties.
+Currently, there is no support for nested property merging.

-Note that to simplify docs I won't use `path` module anymore.
-It implies that you always use `path` module to specify path.
+Note that to simplify docs I won't use `path` module here.
+It implies that you always use `path` module to specify path correctly.

-Also, I've decided to not to add
+> In example above, `modifyPackageJson` should be used for TypeScript intellisense

 ### Non-object root value